 Size aside, it’s a very bright and clear screen, with images and videos displaying extremely well – as you’d expect for a high priced phone such as this.

 Toughness wise, the S24+ has an Armor Aluminium Frame, plus a Corning Gorilla Glass Victus 2 screen.
-This should mean it withstands normal wear and tear very well, but notably it’s not quite as tough as the S24 Ultra, which has a Titanium frame and Corning Gorilla Armor.
+This should let it withstand normal wear and tear very well: while notably not as tough as the S24 Ultra, which has a Titanium frame and Corning Gorilla Armor.
 Both are rated at IP68 for waterproofing and dustproofing, meaning you can completely submerge it to depths of 1.5m in fresh water for up to 30 minutes and it should be absolutely fine.

-Despite its tough credentials, you might feel more secure purchasing a case for the S24+ – one doesn’t come in the box.
+Despite its tough credentials, you might feel more secure purchasing a case for the S24+ – there isn’t one in the box.

 The native camera app is pretty comprehensive with the S24+, which is something we’re used to seeing with Android phones, especially Samsung models.